Microcytic anemia: Causes

 Rare hereditary causes of microcytic anemia include sideroblastic anemia and other X-linked anemias, hereditary hypotransferrinemia, hereditary aceruloplasminemia, erythropoietic protoporphyria, iron-refractory iron deficiency anemia, and other thalassemic mutations (such as hemoglobin E and hemoglobin Lepore syndrome).

-Rare acquired causes of microcytic anemia include lead poisoning, zinc deficiency, copper deficiency, alcohol, and certain medications.
+Rarer acquired causes of microcytic anemia include lead poisoning, zinc deficiency, copper deficiency, alcohol, and certain medications.

 Other causes that are typically thought of as causing normocytic anemia or macrocytic anemia must also be considered, as the presence of two or more causes of anemia can distort the typical picture.

 Iron-Deficiency Anemia

 Nearly half of all anemia cases are due to iron deficiency as it is the most common nutritional disorder.
 Although it is a common nutritional disorder, most causes of iron-deficiency anemia (IDA) are due to blood loss.
 It occurs most commonly among children and females who are menstruating but can happen to any individual of any age.
-As well as a low MCV, diagnostic criteria includes low serum ferritin levels and transferrin saturation may also be used.
+Patients with IDA will have low MCV, low serum ferritin, low serum iron, and low transferrin saturation.
 Differential diagnoses for IDA include lead poisoning, anemia of chronic disease, hemoglobin CC disease, hemoglobin DD disease, autoimmune hemolytic anemia, hemoglobin S-beta thalassemia, and other fatigue-causing conditions like fibromyalgia, depression, hypothyroidism, etc. A patient may present with pallor, conjunctivitis, tachycardia, increased respiratory rate, exhaustion, or koilonychia (spoon-shaped nails); severe cases may also present with angina.

 Anemia of Chronic Disease

 Anemia of chronic disease (ACD) is the second most common cause of anemia after IDA.
 It is often fairly mild and sometimes asymptomatic, with potential symptoms including fatigue, headache, paleness, and shortness of breath.

-It usually occurs in individuals that have chronic inflammation due to a medical condition.
+Anemia of chronic disease is usually a result of chronic infections, autoimmune diseases, and cancer.
+It also occurs in individuals that have chronic inflammation due to a medical condition.
 Both diagnosis and treatment can be difficult as there may be an overlap with iron deficiency and thus it is typically a diagnosis of exclusion.
 Diagnosis may involve a review of the morphology of the blood film and bone marrow, reticulocyte count, stool analysis, serum bilirubin and lactate dehydrogenase assay, and assessment of renal function.
 Since ACD is caused by an underlying disorder, complete resolution of the condition is unlikely and treatments focus on controlling the inflammatory disorder rather than treating the ACD itself.
 Potential inflammatory conditions that can cause ACD are pulmonary tuberculosis, rheumatoid arthritis, and malignancies among many others.
 ACD is more common in older individuals.
 It affects almost 80% of the elderly in whom no other clear cause of anemia has been reported, which also suggests a multifactorial etiology.